MoonPoet/xaprb-src/content/blog/best-fitness-activity-sleep-tracking-watch.md

 notice calls and texts more reliably now, and people around me don't, and I fuss with my phone less.
 It's an unexpected win for me.

+### One Year Later

+Since I bought my Withings Steel HR a year ago, a few things have happened, and of course I've booked a year of experience with the device.
+Here's my experience in a nutshell:

+- Nokia has bought Withings and rebranded the watches, but otherwise hasn't seemed to invest in improving them much.
+- Sleep tracking isn't very accurate.
+At times it thinks I'm asleep when I'm just sitting quietly working in the midafternoon.
+On the other hand, when I pull a late night or wake up in the midnight, get out of bed, and work a while, it also thinks I'm asleep.
+- Heart rate tracking is frequently missing a lot of data.
+I'm pretty accustomed to seeing dashed lines over large portions of the day, within which there is apparently no data.
+Trying to adjust how I wear the watch hasn't helped.
+- Step tracking seems accurate.
+But I get step tracking from my iPhone too, and I'm not sure if I'd notice if the watch weren't tracking well, because the data seems to be merged together from watch and phone.
+- There were initially some problems with the watch itself.
+It would stop collecting and/or sending fitness data, and to get it working again I'd have to factory reset it.
+These bugs haven't recurred in a while.
+- The mobile app has been updated, but not for the better.
+It has a slick design but isn't very useful.
+For example, scrolling through the days on the home timeline and tapping on my heart data from a past day takes me to today.
+There's no way to look at data from the past in the app, as far as I can see, other than changing the timeframe to larger times.
+(You can change from day to ranges such as week and month.
+But you can't view a past month.)
+- I've had a few occasions of the watch seeming to crash, setting itself to the wrong time and deleting my alarms.
+- The button seems to be having trouble.
+I have to press it really hard now to stop my alarm from vibrating.
+- Battery life is great.
+I really don't like owning things that I need to charge all the time.
+- I bought a Withings Body+ smart scale and I really like it.
+I'm a little suspicious of some of the functionality such as estimates of body fat %, but as a scale, it's great.

+Above all, what I've learned from the experience is that I don't really want my watch to do fitness tracking as I first thought.
+Instead, the ability to interact with a watch instead of with my phone is much more valuable.
+I'd like slightly more power here: I'd like to see the text of my notification, instead of just that John sent me a text message.
+And I'd like notifications beyond just text, calendar, and calls.
+But at least on iOS, no other apps are supported.

 ### Other Options

 If I were to use something else instead, it might be one of the following: